jfree/swtgraphics2d/README.md

 Testing
 -------
-**SWTGraphics2D** is being tested using [Graphics2D Tester](https://github.com/jfree/graphics2d-tester) and produces the output shown below (using the not-yet-released version of `SWTGraphics2D`)
+**SWTGraphics2D** is being tested using [Graphics2D Tester](https://github.com/jfree/graphics2d-tester) and produces the output shown below (using the snapshot version of `SWTGraphics2D`)

 Due to limitations of the SWT Graphics API, there are several Java2D features that cannot be supported:

-- the Porter-Duff compositing rules in `AlphaComposite
+- the Porter-Duff compositing rules in `AlphaComposite`
 - multi-linear and radial gradient paints.

 Areas that still need work: